 Verdigris Ensemble is looking for homegrown inspiration.
 The Dallas choral ensemble announced its third annual ION Composer Competition.
-Submissions are now being accepted through March 1.
+Due to the February winter storm, submissions are now being accepted through March 22.

 Established in 2018, the competition’s goal is to foster and promote North Texas compositional talent.
 The competition consists of three categories: Middle and High School, College and Adult.